james-cc/node-zwave-js/packages/core/core.api.md

 //
 // @public (undocumented)
 export type MeterScaleGroup = Record<number, MeterScaleDefinition>;

+// Warning: (ae-missing-release-tag) "minQRCodeLength" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const minQRCodeLength = 52;

 // Warning: (ae-missing-release-tag) "ModifyCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //